 Case study insight

 A survey comparing novice and seasoned real estate investors found that experience didn’t correlate with higher risk tolerance.
 Rather, experienced investors had a more nuanced understanding of risk.
-They were better at assessing different risk factors, such as location specificity or market volatility, and incorporating them into their investment strategies.
+They were better at assessing risk factors, such as location specificity or market volatility, and incorporating them into their investment strategies.

 Emotional factors in real estate investing